VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Whether to validate rules expressions via MetricsQL engine (default true) -rule.validateTemplates
-     Whether to validate annotation and label templates (default true) -s2a_enable_appengine_dialer
+     Whether to validate annotation and label templates (default true) -s3.configFilePath string
-     If true, opportunistically use AppEngine-specific dialer to call S2A.
-  -s2a_timeout duration
-     Timeout enforced on the connection to the S2A service for handshake. (default 3s) -s3.configFilePath string
      Path to file with S3 configs.
 Configs are loaded from default location if not set.
      See https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
   -s3.configProfile string
      Profile name for S3 configs.
 If no set, the value of the environment variable will be loaded (AWS_PROFILE or AWS_DEFAULT_PROFILE), or if both not set, DefaultSharedConfigProfile is used.
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
   -s3.credsFilePath string
      Path to file with GCS or S3 credentials.
 Credentials are loaded from default locations if not set.
      See https://cloud.google.com/iam/docs/creating-managing-service-account-keys and https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
   -s3.customEndpoint string
      Custom S3 endpoint for use with S3-compatible storages (e.g. MinIO).
 S3 is used if not set.
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
   -s3.forcePathStyle
      Prefixing endpoint with bucket name when set false, true by default.
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html (default true)
   -tls
      Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set
   -tlsCertFile string